kean/articles/2021-03-15-pulse-store.markdown

 It might sound counterintuitive at first, but [SQLite claims](https://www.sqlite.org/appfileformat.html) to be an excellent document file format.
 From the listed advantages, I would like to point out two things:

 - **Atomic Transactions**.
 Writes to SQLite are atomic meaning there is practically no danger of corrupting the document.
 This is pretty much impossible to achieve with "pile-of-files" approaches.
 - **Performance**.
 For relatively small files, SQLite claims to be [35% faster](https://www.sqlite.org/fasterthanfs.html) than the filesystem.
+Is SQLite faster than ZIP archives?
+The document doesn't say, but I'm assuming it isn't compared with uncompressed archives.

 For Pulse, SQLite seemed like an overkill, and I already commited to using Core Data[^2].